 Purpose and Scope

-The Cameron University Research Grant Program has been established to encourage faculty, staff, and students in completing creative and scholarly projects in the areas of discovery, integration, application, and teaching.
-Proposals will be evaluated on merit with special consideration to proposals that include the following: 1) student collaborative research opportunities, 2) establish a sound basis for the pursuit of external grant opportunities, and 3) lead to publications or other scholarly products.
+The Cameron University Research Grant Program has been established to support scholarly research projects that are primarily research or experimental in nature.
+Proposals will be evaluated on merit with special consideration to proposals that meet the following: 1) promote student involvement and/or benefit student learning, 2) lead to publications or other scholarly products and 3) establish a sound basis for the pursuit of external grant opportunities.

 As you apply for Cameron Research grants, please keep the following policies in mind.
 Faculty may request the purchase of equipment only when the equipment is essential to a scholarly work or research project and is not already reasonably available and accessible elsewhere on campus or through other external funding sources.
 Equipment is usually designated as 1) special purpose equipment and 2) general equipment.
 Special purpose equipment is any equipment necessary to the project.
 General purpose equipment includes typewriters, personal computers, etc.